dsimba/QLExtension/README.md

 ### Keywords
 <b>Quantitative</b>: Mathematical Finance, Asset Pricing, Derivatives, Risk Management.

 <b>Technical</b>: QuantLib, ExcelDna, C++/C#, SWIG, RTD.
-HPC.

 ### Run Compiled
 Download and upzip the file Compiled.zip located in the project root directory.
 Start Excel and open QLExcel-addin-x86.xll from where you unzipped the file.
 A Ribbon tab called QLExLIB should show up.
 All functions start with ql, for example, call Excel function qltimetoday() it will return today's date.
-There are demos in the Demo and IRDemo workbooks dropdown menu.
+There are demos such as Black-Scholes and Dual Curve bootstrapping in the Demo and IRDemo workbooks dropdown menu respectively.

 ### Run Source Code
 (1) Put boost, compiled QuantLib, and swigwin in folder c:\CLib.
 If you use different path, you have to change project reference path accordingly.